-Swahili is a Bantu language that connects a wide region of East Africa.
-It is the national language of Uganda, Tanzania, and Kenya and is also a lingua franca of several other countries throughout Eastern and Southern Africa.
+Swahili (Kiswahili) is a Bantu language that connects a vast region of East Africa.
+It is the national language of Uganda, Tanzania, and Kenya and is also a common language of several other countries throughout Eastern and Southern Africa.

-You’ll meet a lot of nice people as you explore Tanzania.
-Many a great friendship starts with a simple “Hello”, and Tanzanians have plenty of ways to say it.
+You’ll meet a lot of nice people as you explore Tanzania and other East African countries.
+Many great friendships start with a simple “Hello”, and Tanzanians have plenty of ways to say it.
+Practice these emphatically because you will encounter most of them regularly.
+If you can properly respond to Hello in Swahili, you’ll save yourself some minor embarrassment.

 Jambo is popular among foreigners because it’s usually the one word we learn before heading to East Africa.
 During my entire time in Dar es Salaam, only one person greeted me with Jambo to which I replied “Jambo“.